graphql/graphql-spec/spec/Section 7 -- Response.md

  * String
  * Null

-Serialization formats which can represent an ordered map should preserve the order of requested fields as defined by {CollectFields()} in the Execution section.
-Serialization formats which can only represent unordered maps (such as JSON) should retain this order textually.
-That is, if two fields `{foo, bar}` were queried in that order, the resulting JSON serialization should contain `{"foo": "...", "bar": "..."}` in the same order.

-Producing a response where fields are represented in the same order in which they appear in the request improves human readability during debugging and enables more efficient parsing of responses if the order of properties can be anticipated.

-A serialization format may support the following primitives, however, strings may be used as a substitute for those primitives.
+A serialization format should also support the following primitives, each representing one of the common GraphQL scalar types, however a string or simpler primitive may be used as a substitute if any are not directly supported:

  * Boolean
  * Int
  * Float
  * Enum Value

+This is not meant to be an exhaustive list of what a serialization format may encode.
+For example custom scalars representing a Date, Time, URI, or number with a different precision may be represented in whichever relevant format a given serialization format may support.

 ### JSON Serialization

-JSON is the preferred serialization format for GraphQL, though as noted above, GraphQL does not require a specific serialization format.
-For consistency and ease of notation, examples of the response are given in JSON throughout the spec.
-In particular, in our JSON examples, we will represent primitives using the following JSON concepts:
+JSON is the most common serialization format for GraphQL.
+Though as mentioned above, GraphQL does not require a specific serialization format.

+When using JSON as a serialization of GraphQL responses, the following JSON values should be used to encode the related GraphQL values:

 | GraphQL Value | JSON Value        |
 | ------------- | ----------------- |